-Regular maintenance is the key to keeping your computer running smoothly and preventing bigger repair expenses in the future.
+Regular maintenance is the key to keeping your computer running smoothly and preventing more significant repair expenses in the future.
 We’ve put together a list of maintenance tips that will increase the life of your PC, reduce the number of maintenance call-outs and will even increase the speed, reliability and overall performance of your computer.

 Apps and programs that claim to speed up your computer may be doing the opposite.
 There are a few things that you can do to clear up your machine instead:

 If you get a suspicious email, don't download its attachment or click on a link inside it, as this could be compromising your computer.
 Simply delete the email.
 If you're unsure of the legitimacy of an email, contact the sender through another channel (i.e. maybe over the phone).
 If you're installing new software, try to keep to Apple's Mac App Store or Microsoft's Store for your installations, as some offerings freely available online carry some hidden annoyances, such as extra toolbars in your internet browser or other unwanted programs.
 Make sure to read the pages before you click "install", as you don't want to accidentally give permission for something to install that you don't want on your system.